JacKeTUs/linux-steering-wheels/README.md

 low end wheels don't implement it, but most high and some middle end wheels do.

 With Linux 6.15, the generic `hid-pidff` driver was upgraded and made more compatible with wide range of devices out of the box.
-Some devies still need some fixes like fixed direction for Moza deivces (caused by a bug in SDL which was [fixed](https://github.com/libsdl-org/SDL/pull/12031)), permissive device dontrol field search for VRS.
+Some devices still need some fixes like fixed direction for Moza deivces (caused by a bug in SDL which was [fixed](https://github.com/libsdl-org/SDL/pull/12031)), permissive device dontrol field search for VRS.
 More importantly, Moza, Camus and others define more than 80 buttons which is a current Linux limitation for joysticks and gamepads.